 Environmental Justice Australia (EJA) has released expert reports on how pollution from Victoria’s coal power stations is controlled.
 They reveal an incredible picture of loose standards and pollution levels that would be unacceptable in many other countries.

-Right now the licences for Victoria’s Brown Coal power stations are being reviewed by Victoria’s Environment Protection Authority.
+Licences for Victoria’s Brown Coal power stations are being reviewed by Victoria’s Environment Protection Authority (EPA).
 The licences set limits for the many different kinds of toxic air and water pollution that they spew out, like mercury, particulate matter and sulphur dioxide.

 Environmental Justice Australia commissioned these expert reports as part of the public submission process, and the conclusions weren’t pretty.
 One expert stated that Victoria’s coal burning power stations “are some of the more poorly controlled coal-fired power stations in the world“.